 2) Went on to earn his PhD in Sports Science.
 Conducting seven original scientific research projects, with four being published in scientific peer-reviewed journals.

 3) Was awarded a Class A International Judge’s License (eligible to coach in the Olympics), a Class A International Coach’s License (one of nineteen in the world with an ISSF Class A Licensed Coach, the highest coach certification that a shooting coach can earn).
-Received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.
+He received all coaching rifle and pistol certifications in the U.S. for the Olympic shooting sports.

 4) Was selected as a Voluntary Assistant National Team Coach from 2002 to 2005.
 In which time he was selected as the U.S. Team Leader for five major International Championships competitions.